viamrobotics/docs/docs/tutorials/control/yahboom-rover.md

 ## Configuring the Camera Component

-But wait!
-This rover has a camera on it.
+Before we can do that: this rover has a camera on it which we need to configure.

 Once again, find the **Create Component** section at the bottom of the **Config** tab.
 Follow [these instructions on how to connect and configure a camera](/components/camera/webcam/).